Certification – Manual and Applications

 CPS Re-certification Application

-To pay for CPS re-certification via PayPal click on the appropriate payment below (re-cert fee or re-cert plus late fee):
+To pay for CPS or ACPS re-certification via PayPal click on the appropriate payment below (re-cert fee or re-cert plus late fee):

 Applications may be scanned and sent to us electronically although the notarized Code of Ethics plus payment in full, must be mailed directly to the address indicated in Contact Us on the right hand side of this page.

-Update regarding notarization: While the board does require an original signed and notarized Code of Ethics for new certifications and recertifications we realize that this may be more difficult due to COVID related closures.
+Update regarding notarization: The board does require an original signed and notarized Code of Ethics for new certifications and re-certifications.
 Local banks often provide notary service free of charge to their members and may even offer this service through a drive thru.
 This will vary depending on individual bank policies.
 We recommend checking with your bank.
-If you are still having difficulty accessing a notary, please reach out via email to our board administrator at: nhpreventcert@gmail.com
+If you are still having difficulty accessing a notary, please reach out via email to our board administrator at: [email protected]

 All experience and education is based on the six IC&RC Prevention Performance Domains.
 They are: